 It’s also more reasonable for small business owners to afford.
 Plus, there are plenty of Thinkific offers and coupons available online if the price is too high for you.
 There is no customized pricing plans, however.

 Teachable vs Thinkific: Customer Support

-Thinkific has yet to offer live chat support on its course platform, so that’s a negative tick for them.
+Thinkific has yet to offer live chat support on its course selling platform, so that’s a negative tick for them.
+Thinkific has plans to offers live chat support very soon.
 However, the Thinkific customer service is still great.
 They have a great knowledge base and support videos on the platform so if you get in a pinch, course creators can watch those videos to try and resolve your issue yourself.
 If not, you can contact Thinkific customer support to get your course content back up and running.
 Teachable wins this one!

 Teachable vs Thinkific: Marketing and Sales

-Your course may be excellent and you may have a great knowledge base to start teaching, but marketing and sales will determine your course’s ultimate success.
-Both online course platforms offer several solutions for marketing, such as:
+Your course may be excellent and you may have a great knowledge base to start teaching, but marketing and sales capabilities will determine your course’s ultimate success.
+Both online course platforms offer several solutions for marketing and sell courses, such as: